sashaportnova/EMG-IMU-collection-and-analysis-toolkit/README.md

 # EMG-IMU Data Collection & Analysis Toolkit (Unity + Delsys)

 This Unity-based toolkit helps researchers collect, visualize, and analyze EMG and IMU data using **Delsys** hardware.
-Built for flexibility, rapid prototyping, and academic research, this tool simplifies the process of working with high-channel-count EMG systems.
+Built for flexibility, rapid prototyping, and academic research, this tool simplifies the process of working with high-channel EMG/IMU systems.
+This toolkit was developed with support and in collaboration with all the wonderful people at the [Neuromechanics & Mobility Lab](https://steelelab.me.uw.edu/) at the [University of Washington](https://www.washington.edu/), where we focus on designing and evaluating technologies to support individuals with disabilities under the guidance of [Dr. Kat Steele](https://www.me.washington.edu/facultyfinder/kat-m-steele).
+Our research spans biomechanics, assistive technology, and human-centered design to improve mobility and function across the lifespan.

 ## Features